FlavorFlow-io/apply-flavor-action/README.md

 ## Matrix build example

-You can combine this action with the fetch-flavors-action to create a complete white-label build pipeline:
+You can combine this action with the prisme-fetch-flavors-action to create a complete white-label build pipeline:

 ```yaml
 jobs: